stevendongatmsft/aaa/examples/secret_provisioning/README.md

+# How to provision secrets into a confidential container

+This example shows how to wrap a secret into a confidential container and unwrap it at runtime.
+We use AASP as a command line tool to wrap the secret, and AASP as a GRPC service to unwrap the secret during runtime.

-# Set up MHSM
+## Set up MHSM

 To set up a MHSM instance, follow instructions [here with Azure CLI](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/quick-create-cli), or through the [Azure portal](https://ms.portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2FmanagedHSMs).

 You can follow the installation instructions for Azure CLI [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

-# Set up an asymmetric key in MHSM with a key release policy
+## Set up an asymmetric key in MHSM with a key release policy

-## Prepare for the key release policy
+### Prepare for the key release policy
 ```bash
 # Create a managed identity for accessing MHSM.
 Note the Principle ID of the identity
 az identity create -g <resource-group-name> -n <identity-name>